groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 imageAnnotation.setAngle(100.);
 ```

-**Understanding the Rectangle**: The `Rectangle(100, 100, 100, 100)` means "start at coordinates (100, 100) from the top-left corner, and make it 100x100 pixels".
-Adjust these values based on your PDF layout.
+**Understanding the `Rectangle`** – `Rectangle(100, 100, 100, 100)` means “start at (100, 100) from the top‑left corner and make the box 100 × 100 px”.
+Adjust these numbers to fit your layout.

 ### Step 3: Apply the Annotation and Save

-Finally, let's add the annotation to your PDF and save the result:
+Now attach the annotation to the document and write the result to disk.

 ```java
 // Add the annotation to your document